 rtnstep If this parameter is specified, Real Time Noise analysis will be enabled.

 Note that this feature is not available with all versions of the program. rtnstep specifies the step size of the noise generators.
-See Real Time Noise rtnstart Specifies time at which real time noise generators are switched on. rtnstop Specifies time at which real time noise generators are switched off.
+See Real Time Noise rtnstart Specifies time at which real time noise generators are switched on.

 Analysis.